China reports 33 new COVID-19 cases vs 24 a day earlier

 The total number of confirmed COVID-19 cases in mainland China now stands at 87,150, while the death toll remained unchanged at 4,634.

+Wu Zunyou, chief epidemiologist at the Chinese Center for Disease Control and Prevention, told state television on Monday that these auto parts packages were not imported and they believed that they were unlikely to infect others.

+China has largely brought its pandemic under control and has been conducting COVID-19 tests on items such as imported frozen food.

-Reporting by Jing Wang and Engen Tham; Writing by Se Young Lee; Editing by Jacqueline Wong
+Reporting by Jing Wang and Engen Tham, additional reporting by Yilei Sun; Writing by Se Young Lee; Editing by Jacqueline Wong and Raissa Kasolowsky

 Our Standards: The Thomson Reuters Trust Principles.